Black cohosh is a flowering plant. It grows in parts of the United States and Canada.

 What does research say about the effectiveness of black cohosh?

-Studies funded by the National Center for Complementary and Integrative Health reported conflicting findings regarding the effectiveness of black cohosh used alone or in combination with other herbs in reducing hot flashes and/or night sweats.
+Studies funded by the reported conflicting findings regarding the effectiveness of black cohosh used alone or in combination with other herbs in reducing hot flashes and/or night sweats.
 Women in the study were premenopausal or menopausal.

-One recent study in the International Journal of Reproductive Biomedicine found black cohosh, along with a few other herbs used in Iranian medicine, to be an effective alternative treatment for women experiencing hot flashes.
+One recent study in the found black cohosh, along with a few other herbs used in Iranian medicine, to be an effective alternative treatment for women experiencing hot flashes.

 Most of the clinical studies have focused on treating menopause symptoms.
 The women in the studies have only been evaluated for about six months.
 For this reason, the current American College of Obstetrics and Gynecology guidelines on herbs as treatment for menopause support only using black cohosh for six months or less.